 In 2020, we began using Over-The-Top (OTT) marketing/advertising to reach potential apprentices and their families.
 OTT is the practice of streaming content to targeted audiences over the web.
 We used 30-second video spots that were delivered over specific streaming networks to our target audiences.
 The metric of success is the percentage the video was viewed to completion.
 The industry rate is 89%.
 Our video had a 97% completion rate, which shows the quality of the video, relevant information, and exceptional targeting.
 By reaching out to the best potential apprentices and journeymen, Pac/West is helping BALMCC create a more dynamic workforce for the future.

 To implement the Board of Trustees’ newest initiative, Pac/West first analyzed the organization’s history of charitable contributions to determine any trends and researched how other companies and organizations approach philanthropy.
 We then surveyed membership, both union members and contractors, to determine their ideas and priorities.
 Once a charitable giving strategy was developed, we began using a variety of tools to promote the partnership’s activities, such as internal newsletters, social media, and the website.
 We also worked with community and charitable organizations to issue press releases and coordinated social media.

 Staying on Top of an Ever-Changing Industry

-NECA-IBEW has been a long-time client of Pac/West.
-While technology has changed and the industry has changed, Pac/West has remained consistently present, adaptable, and cutting edge.
-Our deep bench and overlapping skill sets enable us to work both strategically and creatively to meet NECA-IBEW evolving needs.
-For over 22 years, our firm has delivered measurable results for their marketing and outreach efforts.
+BALMCC was a long-time client of Pac/West.
+While technology and the industry have changed, Pac/West remained consistently present, adaptable, and cutting edge.
+Our marketing experts worked both strategically and creatively to meet evolving needs while delivering measurable results for BALMCC’s marketing and outreach efforts.